Henderson leads Georgia State against Mississippi State after 24-point game - WTOP News

 Starkville, Mississippi; Friday, 12 p.m.
 EST

-BOTTOM LINE: Georgia State plays Mississippi State after Crystal Henderson scored 24 points in Georgia State’s 108-59 win over the Oglethorpe Stormy Petrels.
+BOTTOM LINE: Georgia State plays Mississippi State after Crystal Henderson scored 24 points in Georgia State’s 108-59 victory against the Oglethorpe Stormy Petrels.

 Mississippi State went 10-4 at home a season ago while going 22-12 overall.
-The Bulldogs averaged 15.0 assists per game on 28.4 made field goals last season.
+The Bulldogs averaged 17.6 points off of turnovers, 12.8 second-chance points and 8.2 bench points last season.

-Georgia State went 6-8 on the road and 17-16 overall a season ago.
-The Panthers allowed opponents to score 67.5 points per game and shot 39.1% from the field last season.
+Georgia State finished 17-16 overall a season ago while going 6-8 on the road.
+The Panthers averaged 65.2 points per game last season, 12.7 from the free-throw line and 21 from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.